 - Academic intervention

+- Behavior intervention

 - Goal setting agreement

-- Reassignment to their non-academy high school program and home school
+- Dismissal from program

 If all parties are not satisfied that sufficient progress has been made and the parties agree reassignment would be in the student's best interest, arrangements should be made for that transition.
 If progress is being made, the process can be repeated with lengthier periods of time between conferences.